sahariardev/the-ultimate-hands-on-hadoop-tame-your-big-data-course-summery-/readme.md

 + Apache Storm:  Storm is basically a way of processing streaming data.
 Spark Streaming is an alternative for Storm.
 + Oozie: Oozie is just a way of scheduling jobs on cluster.
 + Zookeeper: It is basically a technology for coordinating everything on the cluster.
 It used to keep track of which nodes are up and nodes are down.
-+Flume : Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
++ Flume : Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 It has a simple and flexible architecture based on streaming data flows.
-+Sqoop : Sqoop is a tool designed to transfer data between Hadoop and relational database servers.
++ Sqoop : Sqoop is a tool designed to transfer data between Hadoop and relational database servers.

 Mesos: An alternative to yarn.